 If you’re traveling from the outskirts of Grand Rapids and want to avoid parking downtown, you can leave your car at one of several area Meijer stores and ride The Rapid (Grand Rapids’ excellent bus system) to ArtPrize!

-Stop inside Meijer and pick up an ArtPrize Wristband (2 for $5!) to enjoy unlimited rides on the DASH and all Rapid buses for the duration of ArtPrize.
+Stop inside Meijer and pick up an ArtPrize Wristband (2 for $5!) to enjoy unlimited rides on all Rapid buses for the duration of ArtPrize.
 (Wristbands are also available at the HUB and all Exhibition Centers.)

 |Riding From:||Take This Bus:|

 1801 Marketplace SW, Gaines Twp, MI 49316

 (Note: This route does not run on Saturday or Sunday)

 Knapp’s Corner Meijer

 1997 E Beltline NE, Grand Rapids, MI 49525

 315 Wilson NW, Grand Rapids, MI 49534